-Liquidity risk is the risk that the Postbank Group will be unable to meet its current and future payment obligations in full or at the due date.
+Liquidity risk is the risk that Postbank will be unable to meet its current and future payment obligations in full or at the due date.
 Funding risk (a special form of liquidity risk) arises when the necessary liquidity cannot be obtained at the expected terms when required.